Boundary review recommendations: 14 new TDs in the Dáil and four new constituencies

 Despite some expectations from TDs, there has been no change to the constituencies of Donegal and Kerry.

-Following this mornings changes, there are now 43 constituencies across the country.
+Following Wednesday morning's changes, there are now 43 constituencies across the country.

 As a result of the population of Ireland flying past the five million mark (5.15m), a redraw of boundaries was needed as between 11 and 21 new TDs were required.

-This is down to a law in the Irish constitution which says there needs to be one TD to represent every 20,000 to 30,000 people.

-That will see the current number of 160 increase to 174 after the review recommended the creation of 14 new seats.

-Speaking to reporters this morning, chair of the Electoral Commission Justice Marie Baker said that the body will do some research on expanding constituency sizes beyond the maximum of five seats.
+Speaking to reporters on Wednesday morning, chair of the Electoral Commission Justice Marie Baker said the body would do some research on expanding constituency sizes beyond the maximum of five seats.

-She added that the matter would be examined in the “next few months”.
+She added the matter would be examined in the “next few months”.

 Four new constituencies have also been recommended by the commission.